Indian Run, Mercer County, Pennsylvania: Underground Railroad

 It was also a station for the Underground Railroad in the mid-1800s.
 John and his son David Young were conductors at Indian Run, and they would sometimes transport runaway slaves between their houses to avoid slave catchers, having been warned by his neighbors that slave catchers were in the area and where they were headed.
 He worked in concert with his niece Elizabeth Stewart Kilgore, whose residence, also an Underground Railroad station, was six miles away.
 Neighbors of the Youngs, James and his son John Minick were also conductors.

 Neighboring stops in Brookfield, Ohio and Jamestown and Mercer, Pennsylvania were part of the well-traveled route through Western Pennsylvania to Canada.
 Fugitives were also taken from Indian Run to Sheakleyville and then to Ashtabula, Ohio, where they were taken by boat to Canada.
-People searching for runaway slaves, like slave catchers and slaveholders, monitored the route between New Castle and Ashtabula.
-John Young transported people across the lake to Canada a number of times.
+People searching for runaway slaves, like slave catchers and enslavers, monitored the route between New Castle and Ashtabula.
+John Young transported people across the lake to Canada several times.

-Hundreds of former slaves traveled through these stations to attain their freedom.
+Hundreds of formerly enslaved people traveled through these stations to attain their freedom.
 They spent their nights traveling, often under stage coaches or in piles of hay in wagons, and hid during the daytime.
 For instance, some people were hidden in secret compartments in a house's crawl space.
 Stops were generally spaced the distance for a horse to travel at night.
 The Underground Railroad activities became more dangerous with the passage of the Fugitive Slave Law of 1850.